Table of Contents

 - pulsatile mass, usually in the abdomen, which increases in size over months and years.

-The aneurysm can compress surrounding structures such as organs and nerves depending on its size and location.
+An aneurysm can compress surrounding structures such as organs and nerves depending on its size and location.

 - Arch of the aorta aneurysms can irritate the left recurrent laryngeal nerve (branch of vagus which goes underneath the arch of the aorta before turning back upwards to supply blood to the laryngeal muscles that help produce voice)